VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Public Lands, Parks & Reserves

-CONTROLLING Invasive Weeds
+Controlling Invasive Weeds

 Some controlled weed infestations can in fact be eradicated.
 Particularly if the invasive plants on government property are addressed when the outbreak is still small and localized.
 Some species, such as knapweed and kudzu, are so common in most areas that stopping it from spreading, thus merely controlling weeds, is the primary goal of an herbicide program.
 These factors are the basis of many of the weed control programs VegClear is tapped to manage.
 This integrated strategy helps prevent high priority invasive species from moving into national parks.
 Thus, protecting wilderness areas where control is more difficult, avoiding costly equipment and personnel.
 It’s much easier to complete a routine inventory before an infestation is underway, than to send in backpack sprayers on foot.
 At this point, countering the encroachment of weeds impacting the landscape is necessary.